-Join Tim Grey for an in-depth discussion in this video Loading a selection, part of Photoshop Selections Workshop.
+Join Tim Grey for an in-depth discussion in this video Loading a selection, part of Photoshop: Selections (2011).

 If you've saved a selection, or several selections, you can save yourself a …considerable amount of time and effort if you later want to apply an adjustment to …an area you had previously selected.
 In this lesson you'll see how to load a …selection that has been previously saved.
 The first option for loading a saved …selection is to choose Select > Load Selection from the menu. …This will bring up the Load Selection dialog, and of course the default is …going to be to load a selection from the current document. …Which is pretty much the only place you're going to load a selection from.…